telerik/ajax-docs/controls/calendar/getting-started/month-navigation.md

 # Month Navigation

-The title bar of **RadCalendar** includes the controls for navigating to other views.
+The title bar of the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) includes the controls for navigating to other views.
 By default, each view represents a single month.
-However, if the calendar is using[Multi-View mode]({%slug calendar/functionality/multi-view-mode%}), the view can include any number of months.
+However, if the calendar is using [Multi-View mode]({%slug calendar/functionality/multi-view-mode%}), the view can include any number of months.
 ![Navigating RadCalendar](images/calendar_usability_navigating.png)

 The title bar includes three types of controls for switching views: